 “Personality” is a big word.
 It influences just about every social interaction.
 You may not want to work with someone because of their personality.
 A group may appoint a leader because of their personality.
 Personality tends to be the top thing that people consider when going on a first or second date with someone.

-But psychologists throughout modern history look beyond the definition of personality.
+However, psychologists throughout modern history have looked beyond the definition of personality.
 They’ve attempted to explain why we develop individual personalities.
-How do we end up thinking and behaving differently than the people around us?
+How do we think and behave differently than the people around us?
 How much does biology play into the formation of personality?
 How much does our environment play into it?

 There is no one answer to these questions.
-This is just a broad overview of popular personality theories from the past few decades.
-There is a lot more to learn about personality, and a lot more to explore if you want to learn where today’s most popular theories come from!
+This is a broad overview of popular personality theories from the past few decades.
+There is much more to learn about personality and more to explore if you want to learn where today’s most popular theories come from!